byt3bl33d3r/pyMalleableC2/README.md

 A Python "interpreter" for Cobalt Strike Malleable C2 profiles that allows you to parse, modify and build them programmatically.

-Supports all of the Cobalt Strike Malleable C2 Profile grammar starting from Cobalt Strike version 4.3. **Not backwards compatible.**
+Supports all of the Cobalt Strike Malleable C2 Profile grammar starting from Cobalt Strike version 4.3.

+** Its is not backwards compatible to previous Cobalt Strike releases.**

 # Sponsors
 [<img src="https://www.blackhillsinfosec.com/wp-content/uploads/2016/03/BHIS-logo-L-300x300.png" width="130" height="130"/>](https://www.blackhillsinfosec.com/)